How to Do Push-Ups

 While there are a few different styles of push-ups out there, what is right for you may be different from what is right for another.
 I usually recommend a semblance of a straight line from your head to your toes, with the main movement coming from your shoulders and elbows.
 Keep in mind that everyone will have different postures based on how they’ve grown up.
 There is no need to try to be perfect, only to start with the right progression and to make sure it feels good while you do it.
 If your technique looks like that of the women in the video, then you’re okay in my books.

 Check out the video below to get a feel for the rib and pelvic drills as well as how I teach the push-up.
-Take note that each person has a slightly different way of doing it.
+Take note that each woman has a slightly different way of doing it.
 They are all new to lifting.

-In this video the girls share their struggles with the push-ups:
+In this video, the girls share their struggles with the push-ups:

-Push-Up Workout Routine
+Women’s Push-Up Workout Routine

-Push-ups are a big compound exercise, and so they usually do well as one of the first exercises in our workouts.
+Push-ups are a big compound exercise, so they usually do well as one of the first exercises in our workouts.
 A workout might begin by alternating between squats and push-ups, for example.

 Here are two examples, one if you are doing push-ups in your workout and one if you’re trying to rapidly improve your ability to do push-ups.